apache/cordova-coho/docs/plugins-release-process.md

     coho foreach -r plugins "git status -s"
     # Push:
     for l in $ACTIVE; do ( cd $l; git push --tags https://git-wip-us.apache.org/repos/asf/$l.git master); done
+    # Check that it was all successful:
+    coho repo-update -r plugins
+    coho repo-status -r plugins

 ## Publish to dist/dev
 Ensure you have the svn repos checked out: